Please familiarise yourself with the following disclosures before investing.

 You should carefully read the Information Memorandum concerning the investment and the underlying asset held, and the associated risks specific to that asset and investment.

 The comparisons of historic performance of art, financial assets and commodities are comparisons of historical data which may not be a reliable indicator of the value of any given piece of work.
 In addition, different investments have differing features including differing risks, differing liquidity, and differing transparency of valuations.
+The comparisons included here do not reflect actual trading and are hypothetical returns generated based on proprietary methodologies developed by the third parties indicated on each picture.
+These performance calculations do not include any reduction for fees, which would likely decrease returns; investors in the investment opportunity described in this document will be charged fees based on their investment.
+Investors should treat the performance data provided in this document as illustrative only and should not base their investment decisions on them.
+Additional information on the figures provided here is available from Mintus on request.

 The investment may utilise leverage from time to time as required to manage the underlying asset and associated cashflows which may increase the risk profile of the investment compared to a similar un-levered asset.